riferrei/ccloud-workshop/README.md

   ```
 - **Step 11**: You should see something like the image below:
   ![Continue](images/exer04/step11.png)
-- **Step 12**: Leave that server running until the end of this workshop.
+  * Please leave this KSQL Server running until the end of the workshop.
 - **Step 13**: Within the *source-code* folder, expand: ksql.
 - **Step 14**: Click on the file *pipeline.sql* to open in the editor.
 - **Step 15**: Replace the variable <YOUR_NAME> with your name.